sfoster/serverhere/README.md

 ..then you just need

     $ serverhere
-    serving on localhost:3000; out of % /Users/sfoster/dev/node/serverHere
+    serving on localhost:3000; out of % /Users/sfoster/dev/somesuch

+Now you can point your browser (or curl or whatever) at <code>http://localhost:3000/</code> and get a directory listing of <code>/Users/sfoster/dev/somesuch</code>.
+Common file types should be served with the right mime-types, so for quickly testing some HTML/ajax stuff you should be good to go.

 Options
 -------